Lumae Privacy Policy

 Verification Process: We need to verify your identity before processing most requests to protect your privacy and prevent fraudulent requests.11 The verification process will depend on the nature and sensitivity of your request.
 We may ask you to provide additional information to confirm your identity, such as confirming details associated with your account or responding to an email sent to the address on file.
 We aim to make this process reasonable and proportionate.11

-Response Timing and Format: We will endeavor to acknowledge receipt of your request within 10 business days (for CCPA/CPRA requests) and respond substantively within the timeframe required by applicable law (e.g., 45 days for CCPA/CPRA, potentially extendable by another 45 days with notice; one month for GDPR, potentially extendable by two further months with notice).11 For WA MHMDA deletion requests concerning Consumer Health Data (if applicable), the timeframe is generally 30 days from authentication.8 If we require more time, we will inform you of the reason and extension period in writing.
+Response Timing and Format: We will endeavor to acknowledge receipt of your request within 10 business days (for CCPA/CPRA requests) and respond substantively within the timeframe required by applicable law (e.g., 45 days for CCPA/CPRA, potentially extendable by another 45 days with notice).11 For WA MHMDA deletion requests concerning Consumer Health Data (if applicable), the timeframe is generally 30 days from authentication.8 If we require more time, we will inform you of the reason and extension period in writing.
 Our response will be provided in a format that is readily usable, and requests are generally free of charge.6

 Appeals: If we deny your request, we will explain the reasons for the denial.
 Some state laws provide a right to appeal our decision.
 If applicable, our denial notice will include instructions on how to submit an appeal.